ANTsX/ANTsPy/CONTRIBUTING.md

         Any code which directly wraps ANTs functions are prefaced with "WRAP_".
     - `registration` : contains all code related to image registration.
     - `segmentation` : contains all code related to image segmentation.
-    - `utils` : contains all code which perform random functions or functions which are not easily categorized elsewhere.
+    - `utils` : contains all code which perform utility functions or functions which are not easily categorized elsewhere.
     - `viz` : contains any visualization code.